NguyenTrongPhuc552003/phucscareembedded/docs/getting-started/introduction.md

 Before starting, you should have:

 - Basic knowledge of Linux command line
-- Understanding of C/C++ programming
+- Understanding of programming concepts (any language)
 - Familiarity with version control (Git)
 - Rock 5B+ development board (recommended)